SLATs for Estate Taxes

 SLATs may also be funded to take advantage of State estate taxes.
 Check out your State to see if there is a state estate tax.

 For most states, while there may be a state estate tax, there is no state gift tax, so you can fund these trusts and get them out of your estate before death.
-Since they are not part of your estate at death, state estate taxes are not levied.
+State estate taxes are not levied since they are not part of your estate at death.

-Again, this is a state-by-state issue so discuss it carefully with your estate attorney.
-There may be an opportunity to escape state estate taxes even if you are not worried about federal estate taxes.
+Again, this is a state-by-state issue, so discuss it carefully with your estate attorney.
+Even if you are not worried about federal estate taxes, there may be an opportunity to escape state estate taxes.

 Summary – a SLAT – I want an Estate Tax Problem

-In summary, a SLAT is an effective tool for estate planning when you are worried about estate taxes.
-Utilizing your current estate tax exemption, you can provide your spouse access to income for life, all while providing asset protection and even a dynasty-type trust.
+In summary, a SLAT is an effective tool for estate planning when worried about estate taxes.
+Utilizing your current estate tax exemption, you can provide your spouse with access to income for life while protecting assets and even creating a dynasty-type trust.

-SLATs are flexible, have business use cases and state estate tax considerations, and can be used if one spouse has a shorter expected life span than the other.
+SLATs are flexible, have business use cases and state estate tax considerations, and can be used if one spouse has a shorter expected life span.

 There are many advantages to SLATs, but an obvious disadvantage is the irrevocable nature of the SLAT.

-Finally, if you want to optimize your estate plan, you want to know about qualified disclaimer estate planning.
+Finally, you want to know about qualified disclaimer estate planning to optimize your estate plan.

 Posted in Taxes and tagged .